Looking for the best places to visit in Oman?

 It is always a good idea to base yourself in Muscat when visiting Oman.
 Unless you are headed to Salalah, Musandam or anywhere that is further than 2 hours away, there is little need for you to book a stay outside of Muscat.

-Here you will find a list of the must see places to visit in Oman that also double as day trip destinations from Muscat:
+Here you will find a list of the must see places to see in Oman that also double as day trip destinations from Muscat:

 7. Wadi Shab